Universality classes of thermalization for mesoscopic Floquet systems: Summary and discussion

 We note that the crossovers we have studied in this work are examples of boundaries between different types of thermal phases, since even the energy localized phase is described by a chaotic $H_{\rm eff}$.
 In contrast, the relevant processes for crossovers in to or between many-body localized regimes have extremely broadly distributed matrix elements that may need to be taken in to account~\cite{Morningstar-Huse2021_avalanches,Garratt-Roy2022_resonant}.
 Nonetheless, both Floquet thermalization crossovers studied in this work, and the observable crossover between thermal and MBL regimes, have some similarities.
 For example, these crossovers have \textit{apparent} critical exponents $\nu\cong 1$.
 In the case of Floquet thermalization, (setting some factors to $1$ for brevity) this is a result of the interzone relaxation time $\Gamma^{-1} \sim \euler^{\omega}=\euler^{(\omega/N)N}$ passing through the relevant Heisenberg time $\tau_\mathrm{H} \sim \euler^{s N}$ as a function of the control parameter $\omega/N$, as discussed above.
 In the case of the numerically observable MBL crossover, the apparent $\nu\cong 1$ in finite-size systems is similarly a result of a thermalization time that behaves as $\sim\euler^{k(W)N}$ near the crossover~\cite{Suntajs-Vidmar2020_quantum_chaos,Suntajs-Vidmar2020_ergodicity_breaking,Sels-Polkovnikov2021_obstruction,Sierant-Zakrzewski2020_thouless_time,Morningstar-Huse2021_avalanches,Crowley-Chandran2021, Long-Chandran2022_jacobi} passing through the Heisenberg time as a function of the control parameter $W$.
 It may be that understanding the simpler cases of thermal-to-thermal crossovers, as we have done in this work, will provide some insights that are helpful for addressing the more challenging situations where the crossover involves nonthermal states.

 In future studies it would be interesting to realize some of the phenomenology explored in this work experimentally, as we have shown that it should be within reach of some current experimental platforms for quantum simulation.
 It would also be interesting to consider Floquet systems where $H_0$, the time-averaged Hamiltonian, is not fully chaotic, as an intermediate problem where the energy localized phase may thermalize only asymptotically slowly, or not at all.
 Another interesting direction is to consider an $H_0$ with quantum scars to explore the thermalization of the scar state across Floquet zones as a function of the drive frequency and energy of the scar state.
 Further studies of the dynamics throughout the phase diagram that we have mapped out here would also be interesting, as our work is primarily concerned with the final equilibrium that is achieved.
+Finally, many of our findings should have analogs in static settings where, for example, a system is governed by a Hamiltonian $\hat{H} = \hat{K} + \Delta \hat{M}$, where $\hat{M}$ has an integer spectrum, $\Delta$ is a large parameter, and $\hat{K}$ couples states within and across eigenspaces of $\hat{M}$~\cite{Abanin-Huveneers2017_rigorous}.
+Examples of such settings include systems with a weakly broken $U(1)$ symmetry corresponding to conservation of total charge, or scarred Hamiltonians derived from parent Hamiltonians with a spectrum generating algebra~\cite{Mark20a, Moudgalya20, O'Dea20}, or systems with approximate Hilbert space fragmentation due to weakly broken conservation of charge and dipole moment~\cite{Khemani20_shatter, Sala20}.